mlell/tapas/README.md

 The manual
 -----------

-The manual lies in the `manual/` folder.
-Open the file `manual/manual.html` with your browser.
+The manual lies in the `docs/` folder.
+Open the file `docs/index.html` with your browser.

+The manual can also be found online [via git Pages](https://mlell.github.io/tapas)

 If you just want to read the manual, and use the software, you can stop reading here.
 In the following the generation process of the manual is explained.